New Orleans Bounce Deejay Black N Mild Dies After Contracting Coronavirus

 He is survived by his four children.

-DJ Black N Mild’s death has caused some confusion some mistaking him for another NOLA musician ith a similar name.
+DJ Black N Mild’s death has caused some confusion sfor some mistaking him for another NOLA musician with the same name.
 “BlaqNmilD” Pigott has worked mostly as a producer alongside Big Freedia, Magnolia Shorty, Lil Wayne, Master P, Juvenile and contributed to Drake’s “Nice For What” and “In My Feelings.”

 That BlaqNmilD is alive and well and has since sent his condolences to DJ Black N Mild’s family.